p-phornthip/fbchat/README.md

 fbchat (Might be absolute soon, please have patience, I'll be working on this repository this January.)
 ======

+### This project no longer works as facebook has shut it's chat api down, please don't refer this code anymore.
+There is no way one can send messages from outside of facebook anymore.

 Awesome fb messaging api using php

 usage: